ervandew/eclim/src/doc/content/vim/common/project.rst

   that argument is used as the new name for the project which the current file belongs to.

+.. _\:ProjectMove:

+- **:ProjectMove** [<project>] <dir>

+  Moves a project to the specified directory.
+If two arguments are supplied then the first argument is interpreted as the name of the project to move and the second argument as the directory to move the project to.
+When only a single argument is supplied, then that argument is used as the directory to move the current project to.

 .. _\:ProjectRefresh:

 - **:ProjectRefresh** [<project> <project> ...]